netgen/ibexa-site-api/docs/introduction/index.rst

                             match:
                                 Identifier\ContentType: article

-Aside from Query Type configuration described below, the format is exactly the same as eZ Platform's view configuration under ``content_view`` key.
-Separate view configuration is also needed because we need to handle it with code that will inject Site API objects to the template, instead of standard eZ Platform objects.
+Aside from Query Type configuration described below, the format is exactly the same as Ibexa's view configuration under ``content_view`` key.
+Separate view configuration is also needed because we need to handle it with code that will inject Site API objects to the template, instead of standard Ibexa objects.
 Together with this we provide Site API version of the Content View object, which is used by the default Content view controller and :doc:`custom controllers </reference/custom_controllers>`.

 With the configuration from above you you will be able to render a line view for an article by